 Explanation: This is an operational question which the interviewer is using to assess your communication style.
 Operational questions are best answered succinctly and directly.
 The interviewer will ask you a follow-up question if they need additional information.

-Example: “I have found the best way to maintain communication with the key stakeholders of the organization is first to develop a relationship with them that is appropriate for the positions they hold.
-I then try to communicate directly and clearly, providing them the information they need in oral or written formats.
+Example: “I have found the best way to maintain communication with the key stakeholders of the organization is to first develop a relationship with them that is appropriate for the positions they hold.
+I then try to communicate directly and clearly, providing the information they need in oral or written formats.
 I then make myself available for questions or follow-up action items.”

 Question: Tell me about your experience recruiting, interviewing, and hiring employees.
 What methods did you find most effective in finding the appropriate person for the job?

 Explanation: This is another operational question in which the interviewer is trying to understand your ability to attract, recruit, and bring qualified candidates on board.
 This question can best be answered by detailing the steps you take to make sure you hire the right people.

 Example: “I have a great deal of experience hiring staff members for the organization.
 I take my time to write extremely specific job descriptions that attract the right type of applicants.
 I then screen them by reviewing their resume, looking for any online presence they may have, using thorough and detailed interviews and speaking to the references.”

 Question: Have you ever coached or mentored a staff member, and if so, what were the results?

 Explanation: This is yet another operational question.
 As chief of staff, you can anticipate that the majority of questions you will be asked during an interview will be operational or technical in nature.
 Practicing questions like these will help you be prepared to respond to them.